The Caribou of Fogo Island

 Fogo Island's Caribou Herd: Facts, habits, and where you might find them

 • 1.
-Caribou in Canada have four distinct ecotypes that live in different areas and have slightly different ecologies.
-These include woodland, mountain, barren ground, and Peary caribou.
+Caribou in Canada have three distinct ecotypes that live in different areas and have slightly different ecologies.
+These include boreal (woodland), mountain, and barren ground.
 In Newfoundland, we have woodland caribou, which live mostly in the boreal forest and coastal barrens – the two primary habitats on Fogo Island.

 • 3.
 Caribou are a member of the deer family.
 They are the only species in this family where both males and females grow antlers.
-Male caribou start growing their antlers in spring, so they’re fully grown in time for the fall rut, or breeding season.
+Male caribou start growing their antlers in spring, so they’re fully grown in time for the fall rut, or breeding season — they usually lose them in December or January.
 Females, on the other hand, start growing their antlers in late summer and then shed them the following spring.
-One theory about why they have antlers is so they can defend winter food resources against males, who usually lose their antlers in December or January.

-• 4.
-Throughout Canada, wolves are the primary predator of caribou.
-In Newfoundland, where there are no wolves, coyotes and black bears are the main predators.
-On Fogo Island, coyotes are the only predator and, since they are smaller than wolves, coyotes only pose a threat to the newborn calves and to older or sick adults.
+• 5.
+Throughout Canada, wolves, bears, and lynx are the primary predator of caribou.
+On Fogo Island, coyotes are assumed to be the only predator and, since they are smaller than wolves, coyotes only pose a threat to the newborn calves and to older or sick adults.
+There is no current estimate of coyote population size on the island; their dens are difficult to locate, but researchers believe our habitat could only support six to ten.

 Plan Your Stay